 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 Thankfully, I think it’s impossible to run out of cookie recipes!
 I love trying out new cookies: some evoke comforting memories, others are fresh and summer-like, and still others are spicy and reminiscent of autumn.
-One that I think everyone finds themselves craving no matter the time of year is a fudgy chocolate cookie.
+One that I think everyone finds themselves craving, no matter the time of year, are these fudgy chip cookies.
 You know what kind I mean?
 One that’s finished with white and dark chocolate chips, slightly crisp on the edges but soft and fudgy in the center.
 Is your mouth watering yet!?

 I don’t even need to say “enjoy.”
 These speak for themselves!